 Department of Statistics.

-- A central theme of my research is Monte Carlo methods; particularly methodological and theoretical aspects of
+- A central theme of my research are Monte Carlo

-- I also have growing interest in data assimilation and data fusion problems in soil and environmental sciences.
+- I also have a growing interest in the use of remote sensing data

 to study social and environmental issues in Africa.